How to Assign Apps Shortcut Key in Windows 11

 Summary

-You can speed up your work by assigning custom keys to your apps.
+Assigning custom keys to frequently used programs cuts down on repetitive navigation.
 Use the Properties menu for standard desktop shortcuts or PowerToys for advanced remapping.
 Always check for conflicts with existing Windows keys to ensure your shortcuts work reliably.

 Why does my shortcut key stop working after a restart?